m7hamed-dev/save_points_chart/README.md

 ## 🌓 Theme Switching

-The app includes a theme toggle button that switches between:
+The `ThemeProvider` supports automatic theme switching between:
-- Light mode
-- Dark mode
-- System mode (follows device settings)
+- **Light mode** - Always use light theme
+- **Dark mode** - Always use dark theme
+- **System mode** - Follows device system settings

+The theme automatically updates all charts and widgets that use `ThemeProvider.of(context).chartTheme`.

 ## 📱 Example App